oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

     </copy>
     ```

-2. By combining the results of above two queries, you will see all the connected tables for the nodes of above three clusters(Patient, Medications, Orders).
-By enclosing all resultant tables in single quote with comma separator, forms the IN QUERY format in SQL.
-We call below text format as 'TABLES-INCLUDING-CONNECTED-NODES' as alias.
+2. By combining the results of the above two queries, you will see all the connected tables for the nodes of the above three clusters(Patient, Medications, Orders).
+Enclosing all resultant tables in a single quote with a comma separator forms the IN QUERY format in SQL.
+We call the below text format 'TABLES-INCLUDING-CONNECTED-NODES' as alias.

     ```text
     <copy>